Useful Tips for Helping Students Transition to Independence

 When a problem behavior begins, look at the communication function that it may serve.
 What happened to provoke the behavior?
 Was there something that the student may have needed to communicate, but lacked the ability to do so?
 The frustration in this situation can lead to inappropriate behaviors.
-Teaching the appropriate communication skill can help reduce the unwanted behavior.
+Teaching appropriate communication skills can help reduce unwanted behavior.

 It has been my observation that students who have more appropriate social communication skills are given more opportunities.
 Period.